tomoemon/vebootstrap/README.md

     python get_yahoo.py

-At the first time, virtualenv will be created and modules will be installed.
+At first, virtualenv directory will be created and required packages will be installed.
 And you get a first line of html of the Yahoo.

 Extra Usage